Become a Writing Center Consultant

 The primary aim of the Writing Center is to help students become more confident, effective writers.
 Tutors work with writers of all levels and disciplines on a variety of assignments and projects, such as freshman compositions, lab reports, research papers, theses, resumes and job search correspondence, proposals, and creative writing.

-A writing tutor may help students
+A writing consultant may help students

 - Interpret an assignment sheet, talk through ideas for a paper, discuss course readings, or plan for a paper